B. L. Noojin

+Balpha Lonnie Noojin (August 10, 1885 – September 7, 1950) was an American college sports coach and administrator, educator, Minor League Baseball player, politician, and businessman.
+He was the athletic director at Howard College—now known as Samford University—in Birmingham, Alabama from 1912 to 1915 and at the University of Alabama from 1916 to 1919.

+Early life, education, and playing career

-Balpha Lonnie Noojin (August 10, 1885 – September 7, 1950) was an American sports coach, educator, politician, and businessman.
-Noojin completed his education at the University of Alabama, earning a Bachelor of Science degree in 1908.
-At Alabama, Noojin was associate editor of the student newspaper and annual and a member of the university's baseball team.
-Along with these groups he was also member of the Alpha Kappa chapter of Phi Kappa Sigma social fraternity.
-Following graduation, he played baseball briefly for the Cincinnati Reds.
-Noojin then moved from baseball to education.
+Noojin was born on August 10, 1885, in Attalla, Alabama.
+He completed his education at the University of Alabama, earning a Bachelor of Science degree in 1908.
+At Alabama, Noojin was associate editor of the student newspaper and annual and a member of the Alabama Crimson Tide baseball team.
+Noojin was elected captain of the baseball team in 1907.
+He was also member of the Alpha Kappa chapter of Phi Kappa Sigma social fraternity.